googlegenomics/readthedocs/docs/source/includes/gcp_signup.rst

 .. sidebar:: Details

-  These steps will prompt you to create a Google Cloud Platform project if you do not already have one.
+  If you already have a Google Cloud Platform project, this link will take you to your list of projects.

 Sign up for Google Cloud Platform by clicking on this link: https://console.developers.google.com/billing/freetrial